aws-controllers-k8s/ack-chart/README.md

 By default, when installing the `ack-chart`, **none of the subcharts are installed**.
-To enable a subchart, set the value associated with the ACK controller.
+To enable a subchart, set the value associated with the ACK controller - either using `--set SERVICE-chart.enabled=true` or by configuring the option in your `values.yaml` file.
 For example, to enable the `s3-controller`, enable the `s3-chart` like so:
 ```yaml
 s3-chart:
   enabled: true